Your organization’s Workfront instance

 You can use a series of calculated custom fields on a custom form to display the current time for users in your organization, like a row of airport clocks displaying the time in multiple cities.
 You could create a field for each of the time zones where your users work, each calculating the time for its time zone.

-For more information, see Add calculated data to a custom form, as well as the section Date & time calculated custom fields in the article Overview of calculated data expressions.
+For more information, see Add calculated fields to a form, as well as the section Date & time calculated custom fields in the article Overview of calculated data expressions.

 If you don’t want Workfront to convert times you configure for in an object for users in different time zones, you can use a text field in a custom form that you attach to an object, rather than a date field.
 This way, the time displays the time you type for everyone on the project.